DanielT/a2ltool/manual/src/create.md

-# Creating new elements in a2l files
+# Creating new Elements in A2L Files

 ## Overview